-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 Whether you work in business, retail, hospitality, or construction, we should all feel safe and secure when in the workplace.
 While the majority of people you encounter at work will be pleasant and friendly, unfortunately, there are individuals who have hidden motives, which can make you feel uneasy and unsafe at work.

 If you believe that a colleague is stalking you, it’s important that you sort the problem out immediately.
-With one in six women and one in nineteen men stating that they have been a victim of stalking, it’s important to know what to do if you are in a similar situation.
+With one in six women and one in nineteen men stating that they have been a victims of stalking, it’s important to know what to do if you are in a similar situation.
 Here is a guide on how to handle a workplace stalker.

 Defining Stalking